ewjoachim/sphinx-github-changelog/README.rst

 ============================

 This Readme is also built as a Sphinx documentation, and it includes the changelog.
-Interested to see how it looks ?
+Interested to see how it looks?
 Check it out on `our ReadTheDocs space`_.

 .. _`our ReadTheDocs space`: https://sphinx-github-changelog.readthedocs.io/en/stable